 We try to make everyone feel welcomed and “at home”.
 Please talk to us if you have ideas on ways for improvements so that we can be the best that we can possibly be for our community within the Church and outside of our walls.

 There are opportunities to get to know one another, to learn together, and to make a difference in the community and in the world.
 The United Church of Canada is a “big-tent” denomination, with lots of variety in how people follow Jesus and what they believe.
 This is a place where asking questions is not just allowed, but encouraged!

 All who wish to explore what it means to follow Jesus are welcome in this place.
-So please come and join us exactly as you are — you are welcome in your blue jeans.
-Coffee/tea/juice is always served after the service.
-I look forward to meeting you.
+So please come and join us exactly as you are — you are welcome in your denim, your joggers or your flounces and frills.
+I look forward to connecting with you.